RohanAlexander/telling_stories_with_data/_book/98-assessment 11.md

 - Check that you have referenced everything.
 Strong submissions will draw on related literature in the discussion (and other sections) and would be sure to also reference those.
 The style of references does not matter, provided it is consistent.
 - As a team, via Quercus, submit a PDF of your paper.
 Again, in your paper you must have a link to the associated GitHub repo in an appendix.
 And you must include the R Markdown file that produced the PDF in that repo.
 - A good way to work as a team would be to split up the work, so that one person is doing each section.
 The people doing the sections that rely on data (such as the analysis and the graphs) could just simulate it while they are waiting for the person putting together the data to finish.
 - It is expected that your submission be well written and able to be understood by the average reader of say 538.
 This means that you are allowed to use mathematical notation, but you must be able to explain it all in plain English.
 Similarly, you can (and hint: you should) use survey, sampling, observational, and statistical terminology, but again you need to explain it.
 Your work should have flow and should be easy to follow and understand.
-To communicate well, anyone at the university level should be able to read your report once and relay back the methodology, overall results, findings, weaknesses, and next steps without confusion.
+To communicate well, anyone at the university level should be able to read your report once and relay back the methodology, overall results, findings, weaknesses and next steps without confusion.

 ### Checks